Tired of your roommate? Had a spat with your rental manager? You might be quick to want to jump out of your Gainesville apartment lease.

 - The reason.
 If your reason for wanting to move out lies in the range of not liking your neighbors or kitchen tile, you'll most likely be stuck paying high fees.
 Depending on your lease, this could include handling the cost of finding a new tenant to paying out the remainder of your lease.
 If your reasons are unavoidable (i.e. being called for military duty, needing to medically withdraw from school), then your chances will be higher of being able to work something out with your landlord.
+If you're living in a one bedroom apartment in Gainesville, this may only effect you.
+If you're sharing a larger apartment with roommates, this could impact them as well.

 - Proof.
 If you have a legitimate reason for needing to break your lease, come prepared to show your cause on paper.
 Landlords have renters making up excuses to move out all the time, so you have to be able to provide proof of your situation to up his or her chance of working with you.
 The key word is “chance.”
 They don't have to allow you to break your lease, and in most cases, they won't.